picrust/picrust/doc/source/tutorials/metagenome_prediction.rst

 Step 3: Analysing Predicted Metagenomes
 ---------------------------------------

-Know that you have your predicted metagenome you can analyse it just the same as a real metagenome.
+Now that you have your predicted metagenome you can analyse it just the same as a real metagenome.

 Some suggestions for downstream analysis are outlined in :ref:`downstream_analysis_guide`.